ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A JSON value is logically a tree of nodes.

-Each node holds a JSON value (as defined by {{RFC8259}}) of one of the types JSON object, array, number, string, or one of the literals `true`, `false`, or `null`.
+Each node holds a JSON value (as defined by {{RFC8259}}) of one of the types object, array, number, string, or one of the literals `true`, `false`, or `null`.
 The type of the JSON value held by a node is sometimes referred to as the type of the node.